marcinguy/cyanogenmod-stagefright/README.md

 Vtable is totally off ... way before the buffer .... after long time figure out that my rom is using dlmalloc ...

-Changed it to jemalloc
+Changed it to jemalloc.

-Recompiled and flashed the mobile
+Recompiled and flashed the mobile.

 Still does not work ... but HEY at least vtable pointer is there after the buffer and I am able to overwrite it ....

-So why it does not work .... well the values to overwrite vtable seem wrong in G0 exploit for my Cyanogen build
+So why it does not work .... well the values to overwrite vtable seem wrong in G0 exploit for my Cyanogen build.

-Adjusted them .... + 8 bytes
+Adjusted them .... + 8 bytes .

-Now in the original version of the exploit (G0) I happened to land 28 bytes further (+28 offset) of vtable pointer in my sprayed heap, that should be readAt function address .... but in the original version NOPs were on the heap ... so I changed it to only 28 NOPs and started my ROP Chain/Stack right away
+Now in the original version of the exploit (G0) I happened to land 28 bytes further (+28 offset) of vtable pointer in my sprayed heap, that should be readAt function address .... but in the original version NOPs were on the heap ... so I changed it to only 28 NOPs and started my ROP Chain/Stack right away.

 Here is the assembly, see at the bottom.
 It is branching to value of offset +28 bytes: